vicksam/bike-rentals/README.md

 ## How to use

-To take a look at the results, just click on `bike-rentals.ipynb` and it should open automatically.
-To take a look at the model, go to the `NeuralNetwork.py`.`
+To take a look at the results, just click on `bike_rentals.ipynb` and it should open automatically.
+To take a look at the model, go to the `NeuralNetwork.py`.

-Alternatively you can download the repository and see the report file `bike-rentals.html`.
+Alternatively you can download the repository and see the report file `bike_rentals.html`.

 ## Dataset

 I use the dataset from [UCI ML repository](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).
-It contains records from 2011-2012 collected by the bike-share company in Washington D.C.
+It contains records from 2011-2012 collected by the bike-sharing company in Washington D.C.

 #### Size